ldriveron/AppliTrace/README.md

 Additionally, statistics indicators on the Dashboard show the user how their current week and month compares to their previous week and month in terms of positions applied for.

+The Notes section compiles notes from applications and single notes entered by the user.
+A search bar makes navigating through the notes easier.

+The Contacts section allows the user to save contacts with related information for future reference.
+A search bar makes finding a contact easier.

 ## Dashboard
 ![AppliTrace Dashboard](public/Screenshots/AppliTraceDashboardLightTheme.png)